Sex After Mucus Plug Comes Out?

 My mucus plug came out.
 Can I have sex?

 If you’re asking because you’re eager to get this baby going and induce labor, it’s not a given that it will work, but you may as well give it a shot.
-Of course, if you’re asking just because you’re in the mood for a little nookie, that’s ok, too!
+Of course, if you’re asking just because you’re in the mood, that’s ok, too!

 Simply put, although there’s no guarantee that “natural” induction methods like eating spicy foods, taking a walk or getting busy between the sheets will start labor, I often tell my patients to go ahead and give intercourse a try.
 There are some exceptions, most notably if you’ve tested positive for Group B Strep, a benign infection in adults, but one that can cause respiratory difficulties in newborns.
 If you have Group B Strep, there’s an increased risk of infection once the mucus plus falls out.
 But otherwise, the uterine contractions and release of feel-good prostaglandins that come with orgasm may be enough to nudge your body into labor.
 And at least you’ll hopefully have a good time getting there!